jewelsofthought/neshama/site/posts/freedom/week_5/hod_tz.md

 Each of the three analogies illustrates the notion that the more something is united with its source, the more it disappears.
 Each affords us a mental glimpse of the subtlety and layers of the disappearance act.

 The same thing applies at all levels of reality.
 Matter emerges from spirit, but you’d be hard-pressed to find it there.

 Similarly within our own souls.
 A simple definition of the ten powers of the soul is that they are a progressive and ever more individuated manifestation of its core beingness.
-Our ability to conceptualize[^1] is the most refined of the conscious dimensions of the soul.
-Its movement into our capacity to analyze[^2], and then subsequently into the talent to internalize information[^3],is at each stage a process of “materialization.”
+Our ability to conceptualize is the most refined of the conscious dimensions of the soul.
+Its movement into our capacity to analyze, and then subsequently into the talent to internalize information, is at each stage a process of “materialization.”

 At each level, a more refined existence descends into a more material realm.
 Each lower soul-power can be identified once it separates from its source, yet if you’d “cut open” the higher soul-power, you’d not find the lower one there.
 It’s not that it doesn’t exist in the source.
 It does.
 However, there it exists in a way of non-being.

 ## What’s It Got to Do with Me?

 So much for the philosophy!
 What does this have to do with our lives?

 Getting into the space of **Hod** will change it dramatically.
 In our source, we can be anything we desire.
 Because our essence contains all of who we are, when we touch it, we have the ability to manifest as whatever we choose, at any given moment.
 We’re not locked into one way of being.
 We no longer have to think of ourselves with any specific label or identity.

 In our essence we are daughter, friend, CEO, comedienne, philosopher.
 We are all ways of knowing, and all feelings&mdash;love, awe, compassion.
 We are sitting stillness and dynamic action.
 There where we are no-thing, we are everything.
 Precisely in the place of non-attachment, we become infinite.